mapleelpam/SimplestAMP_forSoCFPGA/README.md

  1. Simple/ Lean as possible
  2. decouple HW and easy to migrate to different generation and boards

+## BareMetal Polling
+ The main reason of AMP (Linux+BM) is -
+  * unleash real-time capabilty in BareMetal
+  * use rich OpenSource resource in Linux
+ If you have multiple, unknown latency, different priotiy event.
+It's better to use interrupt and/or enable an RTOS on a dedicate core.
+ For simple case, polling should work for most cases.

 ## Simple Description for each

   Course | Description |